sctg-development/vite-react-heroui-auth0-template/README.md

 - 🧩 Type-safe with TypeScript
 - 🧹 Code quality with ESLint 9
 - 📦 Optimized build with manual chunk splitting
+- ⚡ Turborepo for intelligent caching and parallel builds
+- 🧶 Yarn 4 workspaces for efficient dependency management

 ## Technologies Used